pinskylab/regional_coral_manuscript/README.md

 <sup>5</sup>Department of Environmental Studies, New York University, 285 Mercer St., New York, NY 10003, USA. </br>
 <sup>6</sup>Department of Biology, Hopkins Marine Station, Stanford University, Pacific Grove, CA, USA. </br>
 <sup>7</sup>Marine Spatial Ecology Laboratory, School of Biological Sciences, The University of Queensland, St Lucia, Queensland, Australia.

+**Simulations**
+We have included the scripts used for calculating numerical solutions on a high-performance computing system.
+Note that you may need to modify the syntax and install packages depending on the particular HPC that you are using.
+These data were generated on the <a href='https://oarc.rutgers.edu/resources/amarel/'>Rutgers Amarel cluster </a>.

+**Statistical Analyses**

+**Figures**